chance2011/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data

 ## Contents
-This reposition contains the files below:
+This repository contains the files below:
 * run_analysis.R - R script for cleaning the raw data
 * CodeBook.md - Describes the variables, data, etc.